rohitnandwani/coursera-assignments-code/README.md

 ## Matlab code for Machine learning

-The core logic of various algorithms is implemented, such as:
+The core logic of various algorithms is implemented, including:

 Linear regression